ksauls/notes/content/posts/fern-brady.md

 ---
 # Some Critiques of 'Strong Female Character'

-Yesterday I posted my book review of Fern Brady's memoir, _Strong Female Character_.
+Yesterday I posted my book review of FernBrady's memoir, _Strong Female Character_.
 After I did that, I thought it would be interesting to see what others had to say about the book.
 I know that people interpret and experience books differently based on their own experiences, expectations, values, and so on, so I was not surprised to find that not everyone thought as highly of the book as I did.

 Today I thought I'd touch on a couple of the concerns people expressed about the book and provide my own thoughts regarding their comments.
 I am not minimizing their points of view.
 After all, they are as free to express their perspectives as I am to present mine.
 That said, it did seem to me that some of the comments were a bit narrow minded.